 VA Loan Limits Eliminated

-Thanks to the Blue Water Navy Vietnam Veterans Act of 2019, VA loan limits have been eliminated for 2020.
+Thanks to the Blue Water Navy Vietnam Veterans Act of 2019, VA loan limits were eliminated in 2020.
 That means eligible veteran applicants can buy homes at higher prices without having to worry about going over a loan limit and foregoing their zero down payment option.

 Now, veterans can still take advantage of no money down without the concern of going over a loan limit.